moolen/skouter/README.md

 ### Limitations and edge cases

-* DNS over TCP is not supported, currently
+* DNS over TCP is not yet supported but possible
-* IPv6 is not yet supported
+* IPv6 is not yet supported but possible
-* may interfere with other eBPF-based tools (e.g. cilium)
 * depending on the CNI implementation, pods may also be subject to the same egress policies as the host (overlay networking)

 ## Further improvements